 Concertgebouw offers an exciting indoors program for their Robeco SummerNights Festival in a relaxed atmosphere covering a wide range of performances from classical to jazz music and cabaret to film scores.
-Attracting the best musicians from the Netherlands and beyond, the Robeco SummerNights invites you to watch The Barber of Seville with the Opera Zuid, a tribute to jazz legend Ella Fitzgerald with Patti Austin, Ray Chen playing Mendelssohn and more.
+The festival attracts the best musicians from the Netherlands and beyond and enjoys the status of one of the most visited festivals in Holland.[rev_slider SummerFestivals2017_03]

 With a stunning natural location nestled between the Swiss Alps, the Andermatt Swiss Alps Classics offers an impressive summer program at the end of June.
+It is a young festival that was first set up in 2017 with big success.
 Access a rare personal encounter with performing artists and see the remarkable venues like the Crystal Hall Sasso San Gottardo.

 Recognized as the “Gateway to the South”, the International Festival of Music and Dance of Granada continues to stun its audience in the hills of the Alhambra with its perfect scenery.
-The festival celebrates its 66th year with a series of astonishing performances in the lush Nazrid palaces and centennial gardens.
-See the London Symphony Orchestra with Sir Simon Rattle, the piano recital with Javier Perianes and more.
+Since 1952 the festival celebrates summertime with a series of astonishing performances in the lush Nazrid palaces and centennial gardens, featuring best of classics with a folk Spanish touch.